San Diego, CA Solar Panels

 Get a personalized solar analysis based on your actual home, energy usage, and roof characteristics.

-Get My Custom EstimateSolar Installations in San Diego
+Get My Custom EstimateSolar Panel Systems in San Diego

 Leasing Solar Panels

-For San Diego residents served by San Diego Gas & Electric (SDGE), Palmetto offers a convenient Power Purchase Agreement (PPA) option.
-With a PPA, you pay only for the electricity your solar panels generate at a set price per kilowatt-hour—typically lower than utility rates—rather than paying for the system itself.
+San Diego homeowners served by San Diego Gas & Electric (SDG&E) have access to Power Purchase Agreements (PPAs) through Palmetto.
+With a PPA, you pay only for the electricity your solar panels generate at a set rate per kilowatt-hour, rather than paying the full system cost upfront.

 Go solar without the investment